Ednas/Ednas/README.md

 * 🏴‍☠️ CTF's and comptetitions: TraceLabs CTF, NCL, NICE Challenges
 * 🏡💻 I've been a remote worker since 2017
 * 👩‍💻 I work doing Help desk support at a MSP
-* 🖥️ 👩‍💻 I have been a coding bootcamp instructor/TA and tutor, teaching adults how to code
+* 🖥️ 👩‍💻 I have been a coding bootcamp instructor/TA and tutor since 2016, teaching adults how to code
 * ⚡ Fun fact: I was born & raised in 🇮🇸 Iceland 🇮🇸

 ## Quick Stats